PhuSon2809/HostelManagement_FE/README.md

 Role:
  + 2 Back-End: responsible for creating and maintaining technology at the back end of a website (the server, database and application), Assessing the efficiency and speed of current applications.
- + 2 Front-End: responsible for developing UX/UI, design mobile-based features, determining the structure and design of web pages, config and code chat app by firebase.
+ + 2 Front-End: responsible for developing UX/UI, determining the structure and design of web pages.

  ## TECHNICAL: